Not Pictured: Plot

 Veronica asks Beaver how she got chlamydia—Woody had it, and Beaver transmitted it to her the night she was raped (revealing that he, not Duncan, raped her).
 Beaver is about to blow up the plane that has both Woody and Keith on it.
 Beaver pushes a button, and there is a flash in midair.
-Beaver tases Veronica before Logan appears, having read the text to Mac.
+Beaver tases Veronica, wanting her to then kill herself by jumping off the roof, then turning a gun on her before Logan appears, having read the text Veronica forwarded.
 The two steal Beaver's gun, and he ends up committing suicide instead of facing the consequences of his actions.
-Aaron and Kendall (Charisma Carpenter) are in bed, and while she is in the shower, Clarence Weidman (Christopher B. Duncan) appears and shoots him in the head.
+Aaron and Kendall (Charisma Carpenter) are on the couch in his hotel room, and while she is in the shower, Clarence Wiedman (Christopher B. Duncan) appears and shoots him in the head, killing him.
 The scene moves to Australia, where we learn that Duncan organized the murder.
 Jackie meets Wallace and tells him that she had to go back to New York, where she is actually from, in order to care for her two-year-old son, whom she left with her mother, when she came to Neptune to reconnect with Terrence.
 Veronica learns that Keith is alive—he was not ever on the plane, but Woody was.
 Kendall receives $8 million, as Cassidy basically gave her the money as part of her plan.
 Veronica and Logan (Jason Dohring) rekindle their relationship.
 Kendall makes Keith a business proposal, and as a result, he misses their plane flight to New York.

-Arc significance

-The episode finalizes several important plot strands of the second season.
-Together, Keith and Vinnie Van Lowe track down Woody Goodman and arrest him.
-Veronica imagines graduation if Lilly had not been murdered, and then actually graduates.
-Jackie reveals her true past to Wallace before leaving him finally.
-Veronica learns that Beaver was responsible for the bus crash and gave her chlamydia after he raped her.
-Beaver explodes the plane with Woody Goodman on it.
-Logan comes up to the roof and attacks Beaver.
-Afterwards, Beaver commits suicide by jumping off the top of the building.
-Aaron is murdered by Clarence Wiedman, and Duncan was the person responsible for the attack.
-Veronica and Keith plan to go to New York, but due to a business offer from Kendall, Keith misses their flight.